Mental Capacity Act 2005

 The Act introduced Lasting Powers of Attorney, Advanced Decisions to Refuse Treatment, the Court of Protection, The Office of the Public Guardian and the Independent Mental Capacity Advocacy Service.

-You can download six booklets about making decisions published by the Department of Health and the Office of the Public Guardian.
+There are six booklets about making decisions published by the Department of Health and the Office of the Public Guardian, which you can download.